The real plane Cremona group is a non-trivial amalgam: A square complex associated to the Cremona group

 \begin{proposition}{\cite[Proposition 2.6]{LZ17}} Let $(S'/B, \phi)$ be a marked rank 3 fibration.
 Then there exist finitely many squares in $\Xl$ with $S'$ as a corner, and the union of these squares is a subcomplex of $\Xl$ homeomorphic to a disk with center corresponding to $S'$. \end{proposition}

-In the situation of Proposition \ref{pro:from S3}, by going around the boundary of the disc we obtain a path of Sarkisov links whose composition is the identity (or strictly speaking, an automorphism).
-We say that this path is an \textit{elementary relation} between links, coming from ${S'}^3/B$.
+In the situation of Proposition \ref{pro:from S3}, by going around the boundary of the disc we obtain a path of Sarkisov links whose composition is an automorphism.
+We say that this path is an \textit{elementary relation} between links, coming from the rank $3$ fibration ${S'}/B$.
 More generally, any composition of links that corresponds to a loop in the complex $\Xl$ is called a \textit{relation} between Sarkisov links.